This howto will explain how to move WordPress from one domain or server to another with about 5 minutes worth of work.

 - Take a good look at the steps above and make sure you’ve followed them in precise order.

-Stop where things stop working as expected and take note of any error or unexpected output or behaviors.
-Also make sure to be prepared with your: Linux version httpd(Apache) version php version MySQL version
+Stop where things stop working as expected and take note of any error or unexpected output or behaviors so you can provide them for others helping you.

 Common problems and fixes